 CEP: December 2009 I once took my car to have the muffler replaced and, when I returned to pick it up, I found that the mechanic had set the car on fire.
 A trainee had started to remove the old muffler with a blowtorch...
 Share Should Your Organization Fly Warning Flags?
 December2009SafetyIan SuttonIn the safety culture of some companies, the first recognition of trouble may be a sudden and massive failure.
 Learn how to decipher the warning signals to avoid safety incidents. <BR><BR> Assessing Competency During the Hiring Process December2009Career CatalystLisa L. WalkerInterviews and references provide insight into what a job candidate has accomplished.
 Competency assessment helps the employer ascertain how an individual will actually think and behave on the job. <br> <br> Applying Mass and Energy Balances to Spray Drying December2009Back To BasicsTim LangrishMass and energy balances are not just for process and equipment design.
-They can also be used to improve dryer operations by answering various “what-if” questions about temperatures, flowrates, and moisture contents. <br><br> Visualizing the McCabe-Thiele Diagram December2009Reactions and SeparationsPaul M. MathiasUse this spreadsheet-based visualization and interactive analysis of the McCabe-Theile diagram to understand the foundations of distillation engineering. <br><br> Children In The Life of the Professional December2009Career Catalyst Copyright Permissions: Would you like to reuse content from CEP Magazine?
-It’s easy to request permission to reuse content.
-Simply click here to connect instantly to licensing services, where you can choose from a list of options regarding how you would like to reuse the desired content and complete the transaction.
+They can also be used to improve dryer operations by answering various “what-if” questions about temperatures, flowrates, and moisture contents. <br><br> Visualizing the McCabe-Thiele Diagram December2009Reactions and SeparationsPaul M. MathiasUse this spreadsheet-based visualization and interactive analysis of the McCabe-Theile diagram to understand the foundations of distillation engineering. <br><br> Children In The Life of the Professional December2009Career Catalyst Copyright Permissions: Would you like to reuse content from CEP Magazine or purchase an article reprint?
+Learn more about Reprints and Permissions.